Looking for the Best Bohol Tourist Spots?!

 Throwing yourself over the edge of the cliffs at Molave Cliff Diving Resort is one of the most adrenaline-pumping spots in Bohol.

 Molave Cliff Diving Resort is located on the northern coastline of Panglao.
-From Alona Beach, it’s a short 15-minute drive and the entrance fee is 50 pesos.
+From Alona Beach, it’s a short 15-minute drive and the entrance fee is 300 pesos (this includes swimming with sardines, and we’ll elaborate here below).

 Full Blog Post → Cliff Jumping In Panglao